Star Wars is dead, Gen-Xers. Get over it | ZDNet

+Author's note: I wrote this editorial two years ago, in December 2017, shortly after the release of Star Wars: The Last Jedi.
+After seeing Star Wars: The Rise of Skywalker, my views on the franchise have not changed now that the Skywalker saga has come to its conclusion.

-Something has been eating at me the last few days and I couldn't put my finger on it.
+Something had been eating at me the last few days, and I couldn't put my finger on it.

 Was it work-related stress?
 The usual holiday malaise?
 The never-ending horribleness of the daily news cycle?

-And then it dawned on me: Star Wars is bothering me.
-Yes, The Last Jedi has gotten under my skin.
-I walked out of that film with a sense of anger and disappointment I've never quite felt before.
+And then it dawned on me: Star Wars was bothering me.
+I walked out of the last two Star Wars films with a sense of anger and disappointment I'd never quite felt before.

-Indeed, I had that feeling with the previous movie The Force Awakens, but I didn't quite exit the theatre as completely pissed off about the film itself as I was with this one.
+While I also had that feeling with The Force Awakens, I didn't quite exit the theatre as completely and utterly pissed off about the film itself as I was with The Last Jedi and The Rise of Skywalker.

-I felt a disturbance in the Force, as if millions of fans cried out in anger.
+I felt a disturbance in the Force as if millions of fans cried out in anger.

 The first truly great franchised sci-fi/fantasy property

-Now that I have had time to digest my feelings and think about it analytically, I know why I am angry.
-And I suspect I know why many people in my social circle are angry about it as well.
+Now that I have had time to digest my feelings and think about it analytically, I understand why I am angry.
+And I suspect I know why many people in my social circle are mad about it as well.

 Star Wars occupies a lofty position in our popular culture.
 It's a uniquely American phenomenon, and its influence is all over the entertainment industry, particularly sci-fi and fantasy.

-It is the first truly great franchised sci-fi/fantasy property and the first to spawn a multi-billion dollar industry in terms of merchandising and licensed products.
+It is the first genuinely great franchised sci-fi/fantasy property and the first to spawn a multi-billion dollar industry in terms of merchandising and licensed products.

-True, Star Trek came first with a television debut in 1966, but it wasn't until after the first Star Wars came out in 1977 that Star Trek -- and the other large franchises that emerged afterward, such as the various superhero films from Marvel and DC, and properties like The Lord of the Rings, Harry Potter, and juvenile series such as The Hunger Games (and its various dystopian copycats targeted toward young adults) -- really came into their own.
+True, Star Trek came first with a television debut in 1966.
+Still, it wasn't until after the first Star Wars came out in 1977 that Star Trek -- and the other large franchises that emerged afterward, such as the various superhero films from Marvel and DC, The Lord of the Rings, Harry Potter, and juvenile series such as The Hunger Games (and its numerous dystopian copycats targeted toward young adults) -- really came into their own.

 Star Wars is also unique because it has endured without reboots.
-It is a continuous, contiguous storyline with a vast backstory canon of material, mostly crafted by a single creator, George Lucas, who liberally borrowed themes from the swashbuckling films of the 1930s, westerns, and even samurai movies he saw as a child and young adult to create his cultural masterpiece.
+It is a continuous, contiguous storyline with a vast canon of material, mostly crafted by a single creator, George Lucas, who liberally borrowed themes from the swashbuckling films of the 1930s, westerns, and even samurai movies he saw as a child and young adult to create his cultural masterpiece.

-Star Trek also has canon, but it is scattered.
-It's not as tightly connected, it is inconsistent, and it has been influenced by many more writers with a lot of retconning to compensate for so many people getting involved in the mix.
-It doesn't have a well-formed "mythos," per se.
+Star Trek also has a canon, but it is scattered.
+It's not as tightly connected, it is inconsistent, and many more writers have influenced it with a lot of retconning to compensate for so many people getting involved in the mix.
+It doesn't have a well-formed "mythos" per se.

 While the characters are important, the overall vision and mission statement of that show is what has held the franchise together.
 Change in Star Trek is accepted as the norm.

-We may grumble about it, but it's easy for us to move on from one iteration to another, especially if the storylines are good and the characters engage us.
+We may grumble about it, but it's easy for us to move on from one iteration to another, especially if the storylines are excellent and the characters engage us.
 And it's television, so there is much more expository material to reflect on.

 Read also: Star Trek: Discovery continues the mission of futurism and bold social commentary | The viewer's guide to Star Trek: Discovery | Pre-Discovery: 14 unofficial Star Trek series and films (Gallery)